Xexr/wisdom/README.md

 - Experience is overrated.
 When hiring, hire for aptitude, train for skills.
 Most really amazing or great things are done by people doing them for the first time. [^second]

+- Recipe for success: under-promise and over-deliver. [^third]

+- In all things — except love — start with the exit strategy.
+Prepare for the ending.
+Almost anything is easier to get into than out of. [^third]

+- Train employees well enough they could get another job, but treat them well enough so they never want to. [^third]

+- The foundation of maturity: Just because it’s not your fault doesn’t mean it’s not your responsibility. [^third]

+- On the way to a grand goal, celebrate the smallest victories as if each one were the final goal.
+No matter where it ends you are victorious. [^third]

+- Your passion in life should fit you exactly; but your purpose in life should exceed you.
+Work for something much larger than yourself. [^third]

+- When you are stuck, sleep on it.
+Let your subconscious work for you. [^third]

+- Always give credit, take blame. [^third]

 ### Materialism

 - No one is as impressed with your possessions as you are. [^first]